csomgyula/select2/doc/sync2.md

 **Lemma 3: Waker role properties**:

-1. the waker role is exclusive
+1. The waker role is exclusive
-1. if a thread was not the waker when entered the guard then it becomes the waker just before deactivating
+1. If a thread was not the waker when entered the guard then it becomes the waker just before deactivating
-1. if a thread exits the guard when the other thread is still active, then
+1. If a thread exits the guard when the other thread is still active, then
    1. the exiting thread is not the waker and
    1. the other thread is still in the guard as a waker